Close Alert Banner

 Receive Email Updates...

-The CHEO Sleep Lab is located in clinic C20.
-We see children up to 18 years old with breathing abnormalities during sleep.
-Sleep studies are used to diagnose breathing problems associated with sleep, and to guide and adjust treatments for sleep disordered breathing such as:
+We see children up to 18 years old with symptoms of breathing problems during sleep.
+Sleep studies are used to diagnose and manage breathing problems associated with sleep (ex.
+Obstructive sleep apnea, central sleep apnea, hypoventilation), and to guide and adjust treatments for sleep-disordered breathing such as:

 • Tonsillectomy and adenoidectomy